Denny Party

-The Denny Party is a group of American pioneers credited with founding Seattle, Washington.
-They settled at Alki Point on November 13, 1851.
+The Denny Party were a group of American pioneers credited with founding Seattle, Washington in 1851.

+Originally from Cherry Grove, Illinois, the party began their journey west on April 10, 1851, led by 29-year-old Arthur A. Denny.
+Four months later, they arrived in Portland, Oregon and, upon hearing of the remote Puget Sound, sent David Denny, John Low, and Lee Terry to scout for land there.
+The remainder of the party, consisting of 24 people total, arrived at Alki Point on November 13, 1851, where they would remain until relocating across Elliott Bay in April 1852.

+The second settlement, established at present-day Pioneer Square, grew into the city of Seattle, which became the largest city in the Pacific Northwest by 1910.

 History

-A wagon party headed by Arthur A. Denny left Cherry Grove, Illinois on April 10, 1851.
-The party included his father John Denny, stepmother, two older brothers who settled in the Willamette Valley of Oregon, his younger brother David Denny, his wife, Mary Ann Boren, Mary's younger sister Louisa, and their brother Carson Boren.
-Mary Ann was Arthur Denny's wife and his stepsister, and was pregnant throughout the journey.
-Mary's sister Louisa Boren married David Denny in 1861.
-Arthur Denny was also ill throughout the journey, but remained the group's leader.
+On April 10, 1851, a wagon party headed by Arthur A. Denny left Cherry Grove, Illinois and headed west.
+The party included Arthur Denny's father John Denny, his stepmother, two of his older brothers who ultimately settled in the Willamette Valley of Oregon, his younger brother David Denny, his wife, Mary Ann Boren, Mary's younger sister Louisa, and their brother Carson Boren.
+Mary Ann Denny and was pregnant throughout the journey and Mary Ann's sister Louisa Boren ultimately married David Denny in 1861.

-On July 6, 1851, the party battled Native Americans at American Falls on the Snake River, but escaped unharmed.
+On July 6, 1851, the party battled Native Americans at American Falls, Idaho on the Snake River, but escaped unharmed.
 The following day they met John Low, and he joined the party.
-Late in July they reached the Burnt River in eastern Oregon where they encountered a man named Brock.
-He suggested to Denny that Puget Sound would be a good place to create a town.
+Late in July 1851 they reached the Burnt River in eastern Oregon where they encountered a man named Brock who suggested to Denny that Puget Sound would be a good place to create a town.

 The Denny Party arrived in Portland, Oregon on August 22, 1851.
 Arthur Denny was ill and Mary Ann was about to give birth so the party convalesced in Portland.
 On September 2, Mary gave birth to a son, Rolland H. Denny.

 John Low and David Denny headed north to scout the possibilities.
 Along the way they were joined by Leander "Lee" Terry.
 In newly founded Olympia, Washington, they met Michael Simmons, the wealthy founder of Tumwater.
-He guided them to Alki as a possible site for a settlement.
-On September 28, 1851, Terry and Low began building a cabin with help from the local Native Americans, and then staked claims to the land.
+He guided them to Alki to scout as a possible site for a settlement.
+On September 28, 1851, at Alki, Terry and Low began building a cabin with help from the local Native Americans and then staked claims to the land.
+They decided to name their new village New York.
 Low returned to Portland to alert the others, Terry looked for a froe to make redcedar shake shingles, and David Denny stayed on in the unfinished cabin.
-Like his brother, he was not in good health, and his situation was not improved by staying in an unroofed cabin.
-He injured his foot with an axe.
+David Denny hurt his leg and was unable to complete the roof of the cabin.